Freehold.Pro

 Ongoing Costs After You've Acquired RTM

-After the RTM company exists, you still fund the same core building costs as before, but you choose how they are delivered.
-You must insure the building and meet company filing and accounting duties; many small blocks spend £300 to £800 a year on accounts and filings alone.
-You might employ a managing agent, use volunteers, or run day-to-day work with block management software.
-Service charges do not vanish under RTM.
-They pay for repairs, insurance, compliance, and professional support.
+After the RTM company takes over, you still fund the same core building costs as before — you just decide how they are delivered.
+Building insurance is non-negotiable.
+Company filing and accounting duties remain.
+Many small blocks spend £300 to £800 a year on accounts and filings alone, before any management fees.

 Headline Savings vs Hidden Costs

-Budgeting Templates for Different Block Sizes
+Budgeting for Different Block Sizes

 How much does right to manage cost?